Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

     * [Q13.
 What is Hight Order Components (HOC)?
 What is an HOC Pattern?](Q13)
     * HOC - A pattern where a function takes a component as an agrument and return a new component.
     * Implement a basic HOCs for to reuse counter functionality for clickCounter and HoverCounter by wrapping the component in withCounter.
-  * Part 3 - Some details on HOCs
+  * Part 3 - Discussion on HOCs
+    * 1. Passing down the props.
+The prop is passed to the HOC and not to the component whcih is wrapped.
+    * 2. Pass parameter to the HOC function.

 <br/>